lauragalera/lauragalera.github.io/_teaching/talk.md

 title: "I Also Want to Be an Engineer"
 collection: personal
 permalink: /personal/talk
-description: "I spoke to students at my former high school about pursuing a degree in Computer Science and job opportunities"
+description: "I spoke to students at my former high school about pursuing a degree in Computer Engineering and job opportunities"
 ---

 A nostalgic visit to my alma mater as the year comes to an end!

-I took the opportunity to share my personal journey with the last-year students of the Institut Pla de l'Estany, reflecting on what brought me to study Computer Science and embark on a career path as a Data Engineer at Edpuzzle.
+I took the opportunity to share my personal journey with the last-year students of the Institut Pla de l'Estany, reflecting on what brought me to study Computer Engineering and embark on a career path as a Data Engineer at Edpuzzle.
 With the aim of igniting the curiosity that led me to study engineering, we played a trivia to learn more about computers, and I spoke about the challenges, growth, and exciting possibilities that await them as they pursue their own interests.
 It was also cool to hear they had used Edpuzzle before!

 As Jean-Paul Sartre said, "Happiness is not doing what you want but wanting what you do."